MileHacker Logo

 • Eating street food remains common and generally safe.
 Seek vendors with a high turnover of customers.

-• Bargaining is present in traditional bazaars like Çıkrıkçılar Yokuşu, but not in current shops, supermarkets, or restaurants.
+• Bargaining exists in traditional bazaars like Çıkrıkçılar Yokuşu, but not in modern shops, supermarkets, or restaurants.

 • Turks generally present as very friendly and forthcoming.
 It stands common for these to extend assistance if you appear lost or need directions.